[5 Unique Ways] How to Speed Up a Video on iPhone (2026)

 How to Take Photos While Recording Video on an iPhone

 You can take a single photo while continuing to record the video.
-Moreover, you can pause and resume capturing photos during a recording or stop filming and start again.
+Also, you can pause and resume capturing photos during a recording or stop filming and start again.
+Built-in slow-motion capture often looks smoother than stretching a normal recording later in an editor.

-To take photos while recording video on an iPhone:
+How to take photos while recording video on an iPhone

 All still photos you capture while making a video are stored in the Photos app, similar to regular images.